loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 once_.
 This means the typing relation $Gamma tack e : sigma$ no longer only requires that the set of variables in $e$ are a subset of $Gamma$, but rather that the set of variables in $e$ is $Gamma$.
 This means the typing rules App and Var in @stlc_typing are no longer valid.

+The typing rules for a linear type system are shown in @linear_rules.
+Note how the contexts for $e_1$ and $e_2$ in App are disjoint, i.e. $Gamma$ and $Delta$ must not share any variables.
+Similarly, the rule for Var, differs from its simply typed variant, which now requires that the context contains only the variable $x: A$.
+The arrow $lollipop$ is used instead of $->$ to denote linearity.

 #let linear_app = prooftree(rule(
   name: "App",